More About This Episode

 The Smarter Building Materials Marketing podcast helps industry professionals find better ways to grow leads, sales and outperform the competition.
 It’s designed to give insights on how to create a results-driven digital marketing strategy for companies of any size.

-In this episode, Zach and Beth talk with Eric Zuziak, President of JZMK Partners, about how manufacturers can be more effective in their marketing and sales strategies so that they connect with architects more successfully.
+In this episode, we get to hear from architect and president of JZMK Partners, Eric Zuziak.
+Eric goes into detail about how manufacturers can be more effective in their marketing and sales strategies so that they connect with architects more successfully.

 How Architects Are Designing Today